How To Stop Biting Your Nails

 Will my nails go back to normal after biting?

-Sometimes nail damage is permanent.
-However this is rare and in most cases, fingernails do recover after you stop biting your nails no matter how long you have been biting, whether it has been a lifetime or just a few years.
+Nail biting typically doesn’t cause permanent damage and in most cases, fingernails do recover after you stop biting your nails no matter how long you have been biting, whether it has been a lifetime or just a few years.

 That said, it is worth the effort to find out.